 After clicking the “Finish” button.
 Go to “Configure” > “SDK Manager” to get SDK information.
 It is required for Android SDK path settings.

 Select your device’s or emulator’s Android API level (Version).
+We will go with Android 11 API, please install that one.

 And select the required tools as shown below and click “OK.

-Click OK one more time, please. 😉
+Click OK one more time, please. ;)

-Click the finish button and continue.
+Click the Finish button and continue.

 And then add ANDROID_HOME variable and its path should be Android SDK’s path.
 Also, check your JAVA_HOME variable.
 JAVA_HOME should equal to JAVA SDK’s path.